 - Reliance Jio JioPhone

-The KaiOS team says the platform now runs on 30 million phones in the U.S., Canada, and India.
+In early 2018, KaiOS Technologies announced that the platform was already on 30 million phones in the U.S., Canada, and India.
 I have been unable to find any independent verification of this claim though, but I shall keep my eyes open.
-But in essence, it means that between the Alcatel OneTouch Go Flip and the Reliance Jio JioPhone, 30 million units have been sold.
-The Nokia 8110 4G is yet to hit the market.
+But in essence, it means that between the Alcatel OneTouch Go Flip and the Reliance Jio JioPhone, 30 million units had been sold.
+It soon become the second most popular mobile OS in India after Android OS.

 The Rise of Smart Feature Phones